Frugal Entertainment & Hobbies

 Families (low prep)

-Fri: game night • Sun: park scavenger hunt • Rotating “chef’s helper” for budget dinners.
+Fri: game night • Sun: park scavenger hunt • Rotate a “chef’s helper” and pick one budget hobby activity for the week.

 Borrow-Before-Buy Script & Checklist